rmartone/missionlog/README.md

 [npm-image]: https://img.shields.io/npm/v/missionlog.svg?style=flat
 [npm-url]: https://www.npmjs.com/package/missionlog

-Provides lightweight easy to use level-based logging and category filtering with minimal overhead.
-Missionlog is a barebones reliable everyday logging library.
-It isn't fancy or complicated, but it does everything you're likely to need.
+Missionlog is an easy to use lightweight logging library that provides level-based logging and category filtering with minimal overhead.

 # Features
+* **Small footprint** ~300 bytes with **zero dependencies**
 * Simple **JSON configuration**
 * Filter by level `SILENT < ERROR < WARN < INFO`
 * Filter by named category `'system' | 'whatever'`
 * Flexible log event callback
   * Style terminal output with chalk
-  * Send JSON to a cloud logging service like Splunk
+  * Send JSON to a cloud service like Loggly
   * Log strings and objects to the browser's console
 * API mirrors `console.log` **logs objects** and **supports rest parameters**
 * **CommonJS** module that works with node and browser through any bundler
 * Includes **TypeScript definitions** so no `@types` needed
-* **Super small footprint** with **zero dependencies**

 ### Install
 ```shell